-vey Preparation Q destions

-22. Ex plain your policies on the rights of persons served in the following areas:
+22. Explain your policies on the rights of persons served in the following areas:

-Confidentiality of information.

 - Confidentiality of information.

-Privacy.
+- Privacy.

-111140,1

-Freedom from:
+- Freedom from:

 - Abuse.

-- House.

-- Financial or other exploitation.
+- Financial or other exploitation. --- ----------- ---- ------- --------------- --

-i muncial of other exploitation.

 - Retaliation.

+- Humiliation.

+- Neglect.

-- - Humiliation. - - Neglect. lain how your organization gives the person served access to information ufficient time to make decisions.
-Hov w do the persons served gain access to their records?
-Hov w are they informed of this process? with cribe your processes for informed consent or refusal or expression of choice and adrawal of consent regarding: Service delivery.
+Explain how your organization gives the person served access to information in sufficient time to make decisions.

+How do the persons served gain access to their records?

+How are they informed of this process?

+Describe your processes for informed consent or refusal or expression of choice and withdrawal of consent regarding:

+- Service delivery.

-a 1 Release of information.
+- Release of information.

-Concurrent services.
+- Concurrent services.

-• Composition of service delivery team.
+- Composition of service delivery team.

-• Involvement in research projects, if applicable.
+- Involvement in research projects, if applicable.

-Ex plain how persons served have access or referral to: Legal entities for representation.
+Explain how persons served have access or referral to:

+- Legal entities for representation.

-• Self-help support services.
+- Self-help support services.

-• Advocacy support services.
+- Advocacy support services.

-you have research projects in which persons served are involved, describe the search guidelines and ethics practiced.
+If you have research projects in which persons served are involved, describe the research guidelines and ethics practiced.

+How does your organization deal with allegations of infringements of a person's rights?

+How does your organization identify and ensure other legal rights of the persons served?

+Network B. 23.
+The rig ghts of the persons served are:

+a.
+Co mmunicated to the persons served:

+(1) In a way that is understandable.

+(2) Prior to the beginning of service delivery or at initiation of service delivery.

+(3) At least annually for persons served in a program for longer than one year.

+b.
+Av ailable at all times for:

+(1) Review.

+(2) Clarification.

+Intent Statements

-How does your organization deal with allegations of infringements of a person's right How does your organization identify and ensure other legal rights of the persons served?
-Network.B.
-23. The rights of the persons served are: a.
-Communicated to the persons served: (1) In a way that is understandable.
-(2) Prior to the beginning of service delivery or at initiation of service delivery.(3) At least annually for persons served in a program for longer than one year. b.
-Available at all times for: (1) Review.
-(2) Clarification. ntent Statement . , To ensure that the persons served have a clear understanding of their rights, the participating provider communicates and shares these rights in a manner that is understandable to the persons served.
-Survey Preparati on Questions 23 3.
-Explain how rights are communicated in a way that is understandable, available at all times, and shared with persons served prior to or at the start of service delivery.
+the J particip nat the persons served have a clear understanding of their rights, ating provider communicates and shares these rights in a manner rstandable to the persons served.

+23. Explain how rights are communicated in a way that is understandable, available at all times, and shared with persons served prior to or at the start of service delivery.
 If persons are served longer than one year, how do you ensure that a review of rights is done at least annually?
-Network.B.
-24. The participating provider: a.
-Implements a policy and written procedure by which persons served may formally complain to the provider that specifies: (1) Its definition of a formal complaint.
-(2) That the action will not result in retaliation or barriers to services.
-(3) How efforts will be made to resolve the complaint.
-(4) Levels of review, which include availability of external review.
-(5) Timeframes that: (a) Are adequate for prompt consideration. (b) Result in timely decisions for the person served.
-(6) Procedures for written notification regarding the actions to be taken to address the complaint.
-(7) The rights of each party.
-(8) The responsibilities of each party.
-(9) The availability of advocates or other assistance. b.
-Makes complaint procedures and, if applicable, forms: (1) Readily available to the persons served.(2) Understandable to the persons served. c.
-Documents formal complaints received.
+Network B. 24.
+The participating provider: a.
+Implements a policy and written procedure by which persons served may formally complain to the provider that specifies: Its definition of a formal complaint.
+That the action will not result in retaliation or barriers to services.
+How efforts will be made to resolve the complaint.
+Levels of review, which include availability of external review.
+Timeframes that: Are adequate for prompt consideration.
+Result in timely decisions for the person served.
+Procedures for written notification to persons served regarding the actions to be taken to address the complaint.
+The rights of each party.
+The responsibilities of each party.
+Makes complaint procedures and, if applicable, forms: Readily available to the persons served.
+Understandable to the persons served.
 Intent Statements The participating provider identifies clear protocols related to formal complaints, as defined by the participating provider.

-Survey Preparatio n Questions 24.
-Describe your formal complaint policy, including how your organization defines a formal complaint.
+24. Describe your formal complaint policy, including how your organization defines a formal complaint.